kubewarden/docs/src/distributing-policies/secure-supply-chain.md

 ## Configuring the policy server to check policy signatures

-To configure Kubewarden to run only trusted policies, the users must create a `configmap` with the minimum signatures requirements needed for policies to be executed in the environment.
+To configure Kubewarden to run only trusted policies, the users must create a `configmap` with the minimum signature requirements needed for policies to be executed in the environment.
 The `configmap` follows the same structure of the file described in the `Signature Config Reference` section used to verify policy in the `kwctl` utility.
 The only difference in this case would be that the